Get Involved Outside of the Classroom

 Student Involvement staff are dedicated to working with students throughout their four years at Franklin Pierce.
 The staff team encourages students to engage beyond the classroom and put into practice that which they have learned in ways not before realized.

-Student Affairs Leadership (SAL)
+Student Leadership Academy

 At Franklin Pierce, leadership is part of the social process, something that happens between people.
 It occurs in every day settings, balancing involvement and personal aspirations.
 Students are encouraged to find experiences on the campus that will help develop their leadership style.

-Learn about Student Affairs Leadership
+Learn about the Student Leadership Academy

 For some of our students, community service is the continuation of a previous volunteer experience, but for many others, it is a new opportunity to open their world in positive ways that they make volunteering a part of their lives and gets them involved in public service.